 - A range of electives from all disciplines to choose after the first year.

-- Exit routes at Certificate and Diploma level are possible (although do not carry CLD/JNC professional validation).
+- Exit routes at Certificate and Diploma level are possible.

 Nazarene Theological College is an approved partner of The University of Manchester, delivering programmes developed by Nazarene Theological College, approved by and leading to an award of the University of Manchester.